Mostafa-Samir/Mostafa-Samir.github.io/_posts/2021-8-22-auto-diff-pt2.md

 \frac{\partial f}{\partial X} = \frac{\partial f}{\partial Y}W^{T}
 $$

 Seems magical, isn't it?
 Well, it's not, it's just math.
-A proof of these equations can be found here.
+[A proof of these equations can be found in the project's Github repository](https://github.com/Mostafa-Samir/Hands-on-Intro-to-Auto-Diff/blob/master/Chain-Rule-on-Matrix-Multiplication.pdf).
 It's a really simple proof but it will make dealing with matrix derivatives less scary, so I suggest that you give it a read.
 If you're not interested in the details behind these equations and you trust me on this, I invite you to convince yourself that these equations are true by checking the shapes of all the matrices involved and verify that everything matches.
 Once you're convinced, we easily implement the `dot_grad` method as follows:

 ```python
 def dot_grad(prev_adjoint, node):